aaronjan98/puppeteer_application_web_scraper/util/indeed_questions.md

 # Questions from the Employer
 // Besides the optional questions, these are multiple choice
-// text below a question that aren't followed by the double backslash will be considered as answers
+// text below questions that aren't followed by the double backslash will be considered as answers
 // side thought:  I could have a json file with all these questions so that the order look up is non linear, but I'm guessing some of the questions won't match verbatim and I like how this is more readable
+    // in the future I'll probably have a set of questions in an object and if a question can't be found, it'll look through this file

 1. What percentage of the time are you willing to travel for work?
 // options are 0%, 25%, 50%, 75%, 100%